The Bahamas: Demographics

 The Bahamas had a population of at the 2018 Census, of which 25.9 per cent were 14 or under, 67.2 per cent 15 to 64 and 6.9 per cent over 65.
 It has a population growth rate of 0.925 per cent (2010), with a birth rate of 17.81/1,000 population, death rate of 9.35/1,000, and net migration rate of −2.13 migrant(s)/1,000 population.
 The infant mortality rate is 23.21 deaths/1,000 live births.
 Residents have a life expectancy at birth of 69.87 years: 73.49 years for females, 66.32 years for males.
 The total fertility rate is 2.0 children born/woman (2010).
 The latest official estimate (as at 2022) is 400,516.
+The Bahamas is one of the highest-ranked Caribbean countries on the UN Human Development Index, showing strong results in income, education, and life expectancy.
+However, the United Nations Development Programme notes that the country still faces challenges such as economic inequality, climate risks, and limited land space.
+The World Bank also states that investing in climate protection and building a more diverse economy are key to supporting long-term growth.

-The most populous islands are New Providence, where Nassau, the capital and largest city, is located; and Grand Bahama, home to the second largest city of Freeport.
+The most populous islands are New Providence, where Nassau, the capital and largest city, is located; and Grand Bahama, home to the second-largest city of Freeport.